tytydraco/yessleep/out/For_nearly_a_decade_the_doctor_has_been_keeping_my_tumors.md

 Not even when she was specifically addressing my mom.

 *“Daphne - could you explain the payment plan to these kind folks?”* Hawthorn remarked as he turned to walk back inside, snapping the screen door shut.
-Through the transparent glass, his eyes lingered on me as well, but his expression was different than his wife's - wistful but muted.
+Through the transparent glass, his eyes lingered on me as well, but his expression was different than his wife's - wistful, but muted.

 In a choice that would only feel logical to a kid, I pretended to sleep.
 Closed my eyes, curled up, and became still.
 Released a few over-enunciated snores to really sell it, too.
 Hoped that'd make them finally stop watching me.